google-deepmind/geckonum_benchmark_t2i/README.md

 Due to the large size, generated images are stored separately in a <a href="https://storage.googleapis.com/geckonum_t2i_benchmark/index.html" target="_blank">Google Cloud bucket</a>.

 For the detailed description of the dataset, see the [DATASET.md](DATABASE.md).
-Experimental details on how the data was collected and processed are described in the paper (coming soon).
+Experimental details on how the data was collected and processed are described in the [paper](https://arxiv.org/pdf/2406.14774v1).
+For a subset of selected examples of prompts, generated images and associated annotations see [examples](examples.md).

 ## Citing this work